hugoledoux/startinpy/paper/paper.md

 | remove vertices        |    --      | --    |     --    |   --     |   +       |
 | xy-duplicate handling  |    --      | --    |     --    |   --     |   +       |

 Notice that startinpy is the only one capable of storing z-values and extra attributes, the others are pure 2D Delaunay triangulators.
 The parameter 'efficient searches' refers to the availability of a point location function to find the closest triangles to a given point.
-The parameter 'xy-duplicate handling' refers to the fact that startinpy allows us to merge vertices that are close to each other (in the xy-plane, the tolerance can be defined by the user) and that if there are xy-duplicates, then a user-defined z-value can be kept (eg lowest or highest, depending on the application).
+The parameter 'xy-duplicate handling' refers to the fact that startinpy allows us to merge vertices that are close to each other (in the xy-plane; the tolerance can be defined by the user) and that if there are xy-duplicates, then a user-defined z-value can be kept (eg lowest or highest, depending on the application).

 The table below shows the time it takes to construct the 2D DT--in a batch operation--for different datasets.
-The details of the (openly available) datasets are available on the [GitHub repository of startinpy](https://github.com/hugoledoux/startinpy/tree/develop/dt_comparisons), and the Python code to replicate the experiments is available.
+The details of the (openly available) datasets are available on the [GitHub repository of startinpy](https://github.com/hugoledoux/startinpy/tree/master/dt_comparisons), and the Python code to replicate the experiments is available.
 The datasets `random_X` are randomly generated points in a unit square, the first one has 10,000 points and the other 50,000 points.
 The datasets `LAZ_X` are real-world aerial lidar datasets publicly available in the Netherlands, the `2M` contains exactly 2,144,049 points, and the `33M` contains exactly 33,107,889 points.
 The dataset `dem.tiff` is the GeoTIFF file in `/data/`, the centre of each grid cell is inserted by reading sequentially the rows and columns, the total is 277,750 points.